Wissance/SpringUu/README.md

 ## Description

-   Set of utilities and classes to make easier life with Spring Boot.
+   SpringUu is a spring Ultinmate Utils that makse easier life and work with Spring Boot 2+.

 ## Usefull tools:
     - easily generate migration and include in changelog.xml